Tradiny/binance-dca/README.md

 ## Setup

-You need to create file `config.py` with your configuration (and replace `PATH-TO-PROJECT`):
+You need to create file `config.py` with your configuration:

 ```
 binance_config = {
     'api_key': 'YOUR BINANCE API KEY',
     'api_secret': 'YOUR BINANCE API SECRET'
-}

-addresses = {
-    'BTC': 'YOUR BTC WITHDRAWAL ADDRESS',
-    'ETH': 'YOUR ETH WITHDRAWAL ADDRESS'
 }

 from_asset = 'EUR'